 05. Permissions Settings

-In this section you will learn how to set up Permission settings in Blogger.
+In this section, you will learn about How to set up Permission settings in Blogger.

 - The Blog admins and authors option shows you list of your blog’s admins and authors.
 You can also delete authors/admins and change their status from the list i.e. from admin to author and author to admin.